 Yes, you pay tax on distributions

 And if the total income tax you’ll owe on self-employment income is $500 or more, you can’t wait until April 15 to pay all of it at once.
-You need to make estimated quarterly tax payments.
+You as a taxpayer need to make estimated quarterly tax payments.

 Worried about underestimating or forgetting to pay quarterly taxes?
 You can always boost the withholding from your employee salary to cover that obligation throughout the year.